Mass in B minor structure: History and parody

 Bach achieved a symmetry of the parts, with the profession of faith (Credo) in the center and the movement Crucifixus in its center.
-Markus Rathey, Associate Professor of Music History at the Institute of Sacred Music at the Yale School of Music, sees a similarity to architecture of the period, such as the Palace of Versailles.
+Markus Rathey, Professor of Music History at the Institute of Sacred Music at the Yale School of Music, sees a similarity to architecture of the period, such as the Palace of Versailles.
 Bach knew buildings in that style, for example Schloss Friedrichsthal in Gotha, built in 1710.
 Rathey continues:

 The symmetry on earth mirrors the symmetric perfection of heaven.
 The purpose of art at this time—in architecture, the visual arts, and music—was not to create something entirely new, but to reflect this divine perfection, and in this way to praise God.
 We find such a symmetric outline in many pieces by Johann Sebastian Bach,19 but only in a few cases is this outline as consequent as in the B Minor Mass.
 The parts Kyrie, Gloria and Credo are all designed with choral sections as the outer movements, framing an intimate center of theological significance.
 According to Christoph Wolff, the Mass can be seen as a "kind of specimen book of his finest compositions in every kind of style, from the stile antico of Palestrina in the 'Credo' and 'Confiteor' and the expressively free writing of the 'Crucifixus' and 'Agnus Dei', to the supreme counterpoint of the opening Kyrie as well as so many other choruses, right up to the most modern style in galant solos like 'Christe eleison' and 'Domine Deus'".
 Bach made "a conscious effort to incorporate all styles that were available to him, to encompass all music history as far as it was accessible".
 The Mass is a compendium of vocal sacred music, similar to other collections that Bach compiled during the last decade of his life, such as the Clavier-Übung III, The Art of Fugue, the Goldberg Variations, the Great Eighteen Chorale Preludes and The Musical Offering.

 Overview

 Bach's autograph score of the Mass in B minor is subdivided in four sections.
 Part I is titled Missa, consisting of the same Kyrie and Gloria which constituted his Missa of 1733.
 The second part is titled Symbolum Nicenum (Latin for Nicene Creed, a.k.a.
 Credo).
 An early version of the first movement of this section is extant.
 The third section, called Sanctus, is based on an early version composed in 1724.
-The Hosanna and Benedictus, traditionally concluding the Sanctus, are however not included in this section, but open the next, which is called Osanna, Benedictus, Agnus Dei et Dona nobis pacem.
+The Hosanna and Benedictus, traditionally concluding the Sanctus, are, however, not included in this section, but open the next, which is called Osanna, Benedictus, Agnus Dei et Dona nobis pacem.